alhemmingsen/OCIOIndexesToAirtableToClaudeForExcel/README.md

-# Alpha Nasdaq OCIO returns pipeline
+# Nasdaq OCIO returns pipeline: an example of automating repeated retrieval of data into airtable and ultimately to excel via claude.

-Keeps the quarterly Alpha Nasdaq OCIO index returns current in Airtable and lets an analyst pull them into Excel through Claude.
+Keeps the quarterly Nasdaq OCIO index returns current in Airtable and lets an analyst pull them into Excel through Claude.
 Two halves:

 1. **Ingestion (scheduled, unattended).** A GitHub Actions job polls the public